Fady-Elhussein/Fady-Elhussein/README.md

 # Hello there, I'm Fady EL-Hussein 👋

-I'm Fady from Egypt, Sohag, and I do special mobile apps, I have a deep interest in computer sciences, and I have fun learning programming, Junior Software engineer has experience in mobile development using flutter framework and dart programming language.
+Welcome to my GitHub!
+I'm a **Flutter Developer** passionate about creating efficient and user-friendly mobile applications.
+With hands-on experience in delivering various mobile solutions, I thrive on turning ideas into functional and impactful applications.

 ---

 &#x20; &#x20;